NREL/marbles/paper/paper.md

 Several software tools that implement the Lattice Boltzmann method can found online, including a PyTorch based solver, Lettuce [@bedrunka2021lettuce], the commonly used OpenLB [@krause2021openlb], Palabos [@latt2021palabos], waLBerla [@bauer2021walberla; @godenschwager2013framework], and others [@schmieschek2017lb3d; @mora2020concise; @pastewka2019hpc].

-In contrast with these solvers, MARBLES is
+In contrast with these solvers, MARBLES is the only code to the authors' knowledge to be built on AMReX data structures which allows us to tackle exascale problems and take advantage of both CPU and GPU hardware with little change to the underlying code.
+Additionally, AMReX provides tools to naturally track regions of the fluid in need of refinement (e.g., around an evolving fluid-vapor interface or near the surface of a deforming solid obstacle) and communicate variables between grid refinement levels in a highly performant manner.

 Its unique features consist in combining

 To the authors' knowledge, MARBLES is the only AMReX-based Lattice Boltzmann code that leverages the modern programming models implemented in that library.
 Because of this, MARBLES is easily extensible to other capabilities and will automatically perform well on emerging architectures.